nittinsharma37/firebase-authentication/README.md

 ## Project goals
 This project shows how to:

-- Sign up with an email and password.
+- Sign up with an email and password
-- Sign in with that email and password.
+- Sign in with that email and password
+- Verify email
-- Reset password.
+- Reset password
+- Sign up with Google authentication
+- Sign in with Google authentication
-- use appropriate state management techniques to separate UI, logic, and Firebase authentication code
+- Use appropriate state management techniques to separate UI, logic, and Firebase authentication code
-- handle errors and present user-friendly error messages
+- Handle errors and present user-friendly error messages
-- write production-ready code following best practices
+- Write production-ready code following best practices

 Feel free to use this in your own projects. 😉
 ```bash